aazaff/teachPaleobiology/LabExercise4.md

 # Use the text( ) function, to fill in our blank plot with the names of the samples
 # Importantly, text( ) will not work if there is not already an open plot,
 # hence why we needed to make the blank plot first.
+Notice that we did not define the coordinates for
+# text( ).
+This is because by giving the text( ) function an NMDS output,
+# it knows to use the text.metaMDS method/template.
 text(PostCambrianNMDS,display="sites")
 ````